 If you’ve read this blog before you might know that sometimes I’m a fan and other times I’m not a big fan of Google Adsense for website monetization.

-However I’m an affiliate marketer at heart and I’ve found affiliate marketing can be much more profitable in the right niches and with the right audience, so Google Adsense has always been a secondary option for my sites unless I literally have no idea how to monetize them.
+However, I’m an affiliate marketer at heart and I’ve found affiliate marketing can be much more profitable in the right niches and with the right audience, so Google Adsense has always been a secondary option (including some Google Adsense alternatives) for my sites unless I literally have no idea how to monetize them.

 Google can be misleading some times, and a lot of people end up banned from Google Adsense without really having the proper time to learn and dominate it.
-This pretty much can happen with any of the big guys like Google, Facebook or Amazon.
+This pretty much can happen with any of the big corporations like Google, Facebook, or Amazon.

 Yet here am I writing a case study and a review on how to increase your Adsense earnings because in the last 4 months I’ve been testing a tool that works quite well and everyone who has a decent site with traffic and is monetizing with Google Adsense should test right now!
 This tool is called Ezoic Ad Tester.